NFil2st/Project_Software_Deployment/README.md

 Tester is responsible for:

-* Implementing E2E automation for specs A–F.
+* Implementing E2E automation for specs A–G.
 * Adding tests to CI (run on `test`).
 * Validating CI artifacts, logs, and deployed service.
 * Opening issues and coordinating fixes.